An Exterior EFT for Hawking Radiation: Bulk-to-bulk propagators and influence phase

 \subsubsection{Reciprocity of \texorpdfstring{$\mathbb{G}(\zeta|\zeta_0,p)$}{G()}}

-Before proceeding further with the analysis, we would find it convenient to prove some useful relations regarding the bulk-to-bulk propagator derived above.
-By inspection, we note the following relation obeyed by $\mathbb{G}(\zeta|\zeta_0,p)$
+Before proceeding further with the analysis, we would find it convenient to prove some useful relations regarding the bulk-to-bulk Green function derived above.
+By inspection, we note the following relation obeyed by $\mathbb{G}(\zeta|\zeta_0,p)$: